TheGoodlike13/liberty_or_death/README.md

 have to use the password.
 Which makes perfect sense.
 So if somebody is calling 'sudo kinit' logic, but like a client, they can use the keytab file instead of a password.
 I wonder if we can hook this damn file to Liberty somehow, that'd be amazing.

+Things have started to calm down, so I reviewed some of the process so far.
+Turns out that I had misspelled 'kadmin/admin' as 'kadmin/kadmin' (can you blame me) when running the 'sudo kadmin' program too.
+This explains why it didn't work.
+It doesn't explain how it's supposed to work, because I tried the **ONLY** password I used in **EVERY** circumstance and it still was wrong.
+Fuck it.
+I'll just hack away with 'sudo kadmin.local' like a pleb.
+If I even need to do anything else anymore.